Heart failure - fluids and diuretics

 - Loss of sex drive (from potassium-sparing diuretics), or inability to have an erection

-- Hair growth, menstrual changes, and a deepening voice in women (from potassium-sparing diuretics)
+- Hair growth, menstrual changes, and a deepening voice in women (from some potassium-sparing diuretics)

-- Breast swelling in men or breast tenderness in women (from potassium-sparing diuretics)
+- Breast swelling in men or breast tenderness in women (from some potassium-sparing diuretics)

 - Allergic reactions -- if you are allergic to sulfa drugs, you should not use thiazides.